 Natural radionuclides (40K, 238U and 232Th) are not uniformly distributed in the surveyed surface soil and water.

-The relations among the natural radionuclides (40K, 238U and 232Th) suggest that they may not direct influence each other.
+The relations among the natural radionuclides (40K, 238U and 232Th) suggested that they may not direct influence each other.

 Significant relationship exist between activity concentration of radionuclide and radiological hazard indices (p<0.05).